faisalazam/Problems/SYSTEM_DESIGN.md

 | Yotta-bytes (YB) |            | 10^24               | 1,000 Zetta-bytes | as much information as there are atoms in 7,000 human bodies               |

 If there are `10 million` products in the system, can we store each (along with a count) in a hash table?
 Yes.
-If each product ID is four bytes {which is big enough to hold up to 4 billion unique IDs) and each count is four bytes (more than enough), then such a hash table would only take about 40 megabytes.
+If each product ID is four bytes (which is big enough to hold up to 4 billion unique IDs) and each count is four bytes (more than enough), then such a hash table would only take about 40 megabytes.

 ### Availability numbers